ashton314/phoenix_live_view_case_form_bug/README.md

 # CaseFormBug

 Using `case` inside of a LiveView form doesn't seem to work.
+Fire up the server and go to http://127.0.0.1:4000/people/new

 See the file `lib/case_form_bug_web/templates/person/new.html.leex`.
 This works: